Why scandal-tinged Berlusconi still beloved of many Italians

 As Italy awaits Monti’s decision on whether he will run, expected this weekend, polls show he commands much more support among leftist voters than on the right.

-He could split the main center-left Democratic Party’s (PD) dominant voting bloc of more than 30 percent, says James Walston, politics professor at the American University of Rome.
+He could split the main centre-left Democratic Party’s (PD) dominant voting bloc of more than 30 percent, says James Walston, politics professor at the American University of Rome.

 Berlusconi is now on trial on charges of paying for sex with an minor during one of the so-called “Bunga Bunga” parties at his plush residences.